Filters

 - Blacklists always win, applied first: a blacklisted trader / market / category is excluded before any of the above is evaluated

-A trade matches the filter when: trader side AND market side AND trade side AND not blacklisted.
+For trade-matching filters (no notification criteria): a trade matches when trader side AND market side AND trade side AND not blacklisted.

 This shape is the reason whitelists are useful even when criteria exist: they widen, not narrow.
 A trader who’s on the whitelist passes the trader side regardless of whether they meet the metric thresholds.
 The same is true for markets.